vaughnteegarden/slate/source/includes/_howto.md

 }
 ```
 First, initialize `scanManager`, and enable the scan screen using `session.startVideo()`, and capture a watermarked image.
-The scanManager will recognize the encoded product data, and extract `merchantId`, `catalogId`, and `productId` from the image, and automatically call `getProduct`.
-The scanManager will return a `product` object.
+The scanManager recognizes the encoded product data, and extracts `merchantId`, `catalogId`, and `productId` from the image, automatically calling `getProduct`.
+The scanManager returns a `product` object.

 #### 2. Create an order and get an order total